 Quest Outdoor Adventure and Leadership

-Quest is an outdoor adventure and leadership program at Bloomsburg University of Pennsylvania, sporting a fun focused community of student workers and professionals working in tandem to improve student wellness and bolster academic engagement by bringing unique hands on learning into curriculum.
+Quest is an outdoor adventure and leadership program at Bloomsburg University of Pennsylvania, sporting a fun focused community of student workers and professionals working in tandem to improve student wellness and provide unique and accessible experiences in the outdoors.

 All of Quest's trips are self-funded.
 Any donations to our program would greatly benefit students participating in enriching experiences and would be graciously accepted.